 - Small business growth is expected to stem from the Opportunity Zone program, as capital investors are now highly incentivized to make equity investments in impoverished communities.

-- Opportunity Zone investments will benefit many large institutional funds, commercial real estate investors, and average accredited investors who will now have access to newly-formed Opportunity Zone fund investments.
+- Opportunity Zone investments will benefit many large institutional funds, commercial real estate investors, and average accredited investors who will now have access to newly-formed fund investments.

 While the Opportunity Zone program is rife with complex rules and guidelines, it cannot be overlooked that the tax benefits are substantial and attracting high net-worth individuals or individuals with capital gains.

-Contact a K·Coe Isom advisor for questions and guidance on capturing the tax benefits available through the Opportunity Zone program.
+Contact a K·Coe Isom advisor for questions and guidance on capturing the tax benefits available through the program.